Georgetown Steam Plant: Landmark and museum

 The building was declared a National Historic Landmark in 1984, and is also designated by the American Society of Mechanical Engineers as a National Historic Mechanical Engineering Landmark.
 At the time of its landmarking, it contained the "last operating examples of the world's first large scale, steam turbine".
 The building itself, "built by a fast-track construction process, was designed and supervised by Frank W. Gilbreth, later a nationally famous proponent of efficiency engineering."
 The building is also a Seattle City Landmark and is on the Washington State Register of Historic Places.

+In 1987, the plant was the site of the last performance of the rock band Big Black.

 Paul Carosino and Lilly Tellefson founded the Georgetown PowerPlant Museum in 1995 to restore, maintain and operate the plant.
-It now teaches boiler firemen and steam engineers.
+However, the next year Carosino died of a heart attack at the age of 48, leaving Tellefson to run it without him.
+In this era, programs were established to use the facility to teach boiler firemen and steam engineers.

 The plant remains owned by Seattle City Light, the city's public electric utility.
-Since 2014 it has opened to the general public once a month, from 10am to 2pm on the second Saturday of each month.
+In 2014, the plant began opening to the general public once a month for open houses.

 The plant houses the last operable examples of early vertical Curtis steam generating turbines, as well as operational reciprocating steam engines, a collection of vintage machining tools, and several smaller steam engines.

-The plant was the site of the last performance of the rock band Big Black.
+On July 12, 2021, the City of Seattle passed an ordinance authorizing City Light to execute a long-term lease and operating agreement with the Georgetown Steam Plant Community Development Authority (GSPCDA).
+The new authority has a mandate to steward the plant, to add amenities, and to establish public programming "for the purposes of historical interpretation as well as education in the areas of science, technology, education, arts, math, and related events."
+Thereafter, the plant began expanding their scope of events, including visual art and musical exhibitions and workshops.
+In 2024, the plant hosted their first annual Georgetown Steam Plant Science Fair, a celebration "grounded in SHTEAM: Science, History, Technology, Engineering, Art, and Math."